 Welcome to the Burns Research Group website!
-Here you will find information regarding current research, group members, and our lab facilities.
+Here you will find information regarding current and upcoming research, group members, and our lab facilities.

 The Burns Research Group is a member of the Center for Electrochemical Science and Engineering, which operates inside of the Materials Science and Engineering Department here at UVA.
 Our research is primarily directed towards investigating environmental fracture in structural metals, including ultra-high strength steels, 5xxx and 7xxx-series aluminium, and Ni-based superalloys.
 In particular, the group strives to understand how the environment influences the properties and performance of these structural metals.

 8/2018 – Carly Cocke joins the Burns Group as a M.S. student!
 Welcome to the team!!